watertap-org/watertap/docs/technical_reference/costing/stoichiometric_reactor.rst

 Operating Cost Calculations
 +++++++++++++++++++++++++++

-There are no operational costs provided, user needs to manually cost the reagent addition per mass/flow of reagent as in example below for softening operation with soda ash and lime addition.
+There are no operational costs provided, user needs to manually cost the reagent addition per mass/flow of reagent as done in the example below for softening operation with soda ash and lime addition.
 .. code-block::